|Business Day||a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.|

 3.1 The Goods are described in the Supplier’s Specification.

-3.2 The Supplier reserves the right to amend the Specification at any time if required by any applicable statutory or regulatory requirements.
+3.2 The Supplier reserves the right to amend the Specification at any time as part of a continuous improvement process or if required to do so by any applicable statutory or regulatory requirements.

 3.3 The Supplier reserves the right to deliver pack sizes different from those ordered.